Gra8-Git/WIN-Process_Thread_Information/README.md

 ![Image 1](cmd.jpg)     command line and pbi

-Use of following scripts in offencive projects or attacks prosecuted by law, the author dose not take responsibility for the unlawful use of these scripts.
+Use of following scripts in offencive projects or attacks prosecuted by law, the author dose not take responsibility for the unlawful use of these scripts by third parties. :))